Data Exfiltrators Send Info Over PCs' Power Supply Cables - Slashdot

 And then a hacker would figure out how to hack the abacus by the felt dust that falls.

+All joking aside, taking this from a more analytical standpoint...
+There is indeed an attack that you basically point a laser at the back of a laptop screen and monitor the vibrations in order to read what is being typed on said laptop.
+Great way to steal information at a coffee shop!
+I'm sure something similar, either laser based or audio based, could be used for an abacus too.

 Exfiltrating data via user facial expressions.
-(Score:2)
+(Score:4, Funny)

 The paper describes a method of adding jank to applications which will cause users to frown and furrow their eyebrows, which in turn can be monitored by a high-def camera furtively installed on their monitor to communicate between 100 and 1337 bits per minute to attackers.